bbauska/UC-Davis-JS-Basics/readme.md

 By capturing these events and combining that with manipulating the page, we can do some really interesting things in our webpages now.
 You really have a lot of the basics that you need as a foundation to start building interesting, interactive web pages.
-We\'ll be going on from here and we\'ll be talking about a few more basic concepts and techniques.
-Then we\'ll be practicing a lot of this stuff and building some projects so you can actually try it out.
-Plus there\'s lots of challenges along the way, challenge exercises and challenges within the projects for building stuff.
-Hopefully, you\'ll find it fun and are willing to come along with me on this journey and continue to put what you\'ve learned with JavaScript to use in actually making some interesting fun things.
+We&apos;ll be going on from here and we&apos;ll be talking about a few more basic concepts and techniques.
+Then we&apos;ll be practicing a lot of this stuff and building some projects so you can actually try it out.
+Plus there&apos;s lots of challenges along the way, challenge exercises and challenges within the projects for building stuff.
+Hopefully, you&apos;ll find it fun and are willing to come along with me on this journey and continue to put what you&apos;ve learned with JavaScript to use in actually making some interesting fun things.

 Here are resources related to these lessons: